 Trauma and Healing

-Now, what does it mean when trauma is introduced into the discussion of mental health and equine assisted therapy?
 Essentially when “bad” things (car accident, hospitalization, unexpected death, divorce, war, abuse) happen our brains and nervous systems react – fight, flight or freeze.
 Cortisol and adrenaline flow to provide stamina to survive the stressful situation, enable us to run away or go into a state of disassociation.
 We actually need our brains to do this in order to keep us alive and safe.
 However, there are times when the human brain has to adapt to repeated perceived or real threats to our lives and/or well-being and in order to keep us “safe”, we develop maladaptive, or unhealthy, coping mechanisms.
-These include disassociation (checking out), quietly meeting everyone’s needs (staying under the radar), aggression (distraction), inappropriate overreaction (anger/fear/fight) and more.
+These include disassociation (checking out), quietly meeting everyone’s needs (staying under the radar), aggression (anger, rage), or inappropriate overreaction (fear/flight) and can damage relationships.

 In addition, repeated threats and traumas cause a loss in the ability to appropriately react to certain stimulus, (sounds, smells, people, situations, emotions) and “triggers” develop that set into motion actions and out of control emotions.
-These triggers cause inappropriate and uncontrolled reactions to perceived and real threats and actions by other people and situations and can damage relationships, affect the ability to work and affect quality of life.
+These triggers cause inappropriate and uncontrolled reactions to perceived and real threats and damage relationships, affect the ability to work and affect quality of life.
 These include dysregulation in terms of emotional outbursts and an inability to control emotions and thoughts, disassociation, nightmares/flashbacks and repeated unhealthy behaviors that numb us to experiencing sadness, loss, anger, fear and helplessness (drinking, drugs, self-harm, promiscuity etc.).

 The good news is that the brain is incredibly malleable.
 It can heal and learn better coping mechanisms and learn appropriate responses to stimulus.
 With help from a qualified licensed therapist, the brain of the client can create new nuero-pathways that lead to healthier and more appropriate responses to stimulus in our environment, aid in creating and sustaining healthy relationships, re-connect to intuition and creativity and even develop the ability to allow our nervous systems to rest and relax.
 This re-connection to self has been described as a light coming on and a sense of weight being lifted.
 The symptoms of anxiety and depression gradually lessen and eventually can disappear altogether.

-The ability to live in the moment, recognize when triggers are causing a physical sensation and emotional reaction and learn regulation is vital to creating those new pathways.
+The ability to live in the moment, recognize when triggers are causing a physical sensation and emotional reaction, then learning regulation, is vital to creating those new pathways.
 The horses are necessary for this process because they instantly react to humans living in the moment, being authentic and recognizing current emotion.
 Emotions do not cause them to fear or reject us.
-It is when we are emotions are ignored or pushed aside while pretending to be okay, when we do not feel safe to them and they will ignore or resist our requests to interact.
-Similar to a wolf in sheep’s clothing.
-If anger is being felt, or sadness, and layered on top of that authentic emotion is a fake smile, is causes unease and distrust.
+It is when emotions are ignored or pushed aside, while pretending to be okay, that we do not feel safe to them and they will ignore or resist our requests to interact (similar to a wolf in sheep’s clothing).

-Emotions and feelings are part of the makeup of the human nervous system and so learning how to recognize what these sensations are communicating is a skill that humans must have in order to learn the ability to self-regulate and appropriately respond to the stimulus.
-Slowing down and identifying what is happening is the first step, realizing what is happening and responding if needed and then going back to a state of calm is the goal.
-Without achieving this state of calm, it is almost impossible to relationally connect to other humans or think clearly and make decisions.
+Emotions and feelings are part of the makeup of the human nervous system, and so learning how to recognize what these sensations are communicating, is a skill that humans must have in order to learn the ability to self-regulate and appropriately respond to the stimulus.
+Slowing down and recognizing what is happening is the first step, responding if needed, and then going back to a state of calm is the goal.
+Without achieving this state of calm it is almost impossible to relationally connect to other humans, think clearly and make decisions.

 “Natural Lifemanship™ Trauma-Focused Equine Assisted Psychotherapy (TF-EAP) is an innovative trauma-specific intervention.
 It is a specialized and highly effective mental health treatment model based on our extensive knowledge and experience in horse psychology combined with our clinical expertise and years of counseling individuals and families impacted by complex trauma.
 There are profound parallels between the brain functioning of horses and of humans who live in a state of alarm.
 Our therapy model is based on these parallels and emphasizes principles that have proven effective in promoting cortical engagement in horses, allowing the horse to become less reactive and more responsive to requests from its human partner.
 Likewise, mental health practitioners trained in NL are able to effect similar results with their human clients.” – From Natural Lifemanship